 - Is the market new and growing or is it static and reaching maturity?

 How can you find this information?
 There are many resources online that can give you this information.
-For data about the competitors and how they are doing, SimilarWeb is a good resource.
-For a general market overview you may look at bigger publications and their reports on industries and for revenue a company’s publicly accessible records can be a good start.
+For data about competitors and how they are doing, SimilarWeb is a good resource.
+For a general market overview, you may look at bigger publications and their reports on industries.
+For revenue, a company’s publicly accessible records can be a good start.

-Try to avoid markets that have large companies making the same type of niche products that you plan on selling or a market that is already over saturated.
-Picking a niche product already gives you a good foundation to build a unique selling point (USP).
+Try to avoid markets that have large companies making the same type of niche products that you plan on selling or a market that is oversaturated.
+Picking a niche product would give you a good foundation to build a unique selling point (USP).
 Ensure you utilize your USP to the fullest.